Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

 – Cables.
 I wish I could secure these cables to the base.
-I guess this is a DIY “to-do” task, or maybe OK to leave them as they are.
-The machine is pretty heavy and it presses on the cables hard, so there is no chance that these cables can get loose.
+I guess this is a DIY “to-do” task, or maybe it’s OK to leave them as they are.
+The machine is pretty heavy, and it presses on the cables hard, so there is no chance that these cables can get loose.

 – Dust protection.
 I have never seen such cables and sockets before.
 Together with the Controller’s dust plugs, it shows that this machine should be strong against CNC dust and smoke excessive residues.